-If you're looking for Oracle Demantra Interview Questions for Experienced or Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
-According to research Oracle Demantra has a market share of about 0.8%.
-So, You still have opportunity to move ahead in your career in Oracle Demantra Advanced Forecasting.
-Mindmajix offers Advanced Oracle Demantra Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Oracle Demantra Consultant.
+If you're looking for Oracle Demantra Interview Questions for Experienced or Freshers, you are at the right place.
+There are a lot of opportunities from many reputed companies in the world.
+According to research, Oracle Demantra has a market share of about 0.8%.
+So, You still have the opportunity to move ahead in your career in Oracle Demantra Advanced Forecasting.
+Mindmajix offers Advanced Oracle Demantra Interview Questions 2021 that help you in cracking your interview & acquire a dream career as an Oracle Demantra Consultant.

 Q1) What is Oracle Demantra?

-Oracle Demantra is an Oracle tool for demand management and supply chain management.
-Automated forecast process is enabled, which simultaneously maps demands forecasting against various factors like customer commitments, inventory counts and supply restrictions.
-Implementation of Oracle Demantra has numerous benefits like higher service levels, lower inventory costs, greater customer satisfaction and lower distribution costs.
+Ans: Oracle Demantra is an Oracle tool for demand management and supply chain management.
+An automated forecast process is enabled, which simultaneously maps demands forecasting against various factors like customer commitments, inventory counts, and supply restrictions.
+Implementation of Oracle Demantra has numerous benefits like higher service levels, lower inventory costs, greater customer satisfaction, and lower distribution costs.

 Q2) Few benefits of Demantra Implementation?

 - High customer satisfaction

 - Cheaper inventory costs

 Q3) List out some of the Demantra Applications?